 Paint your walls a neutral color scheme and you’ll have the perfect palette for decorating.
-Here are the most popular neutral paint colors for your home in 2021.
+Here are the best neutral paint colors for your home in 2024.

 I regularly have Repose Gray lightened by 50% at my local store, and love how light and airy the lighter version is.

-Repose Gray is one of the most popular whole-house colors in recent years.
+Repose Gray is one of the most popular whole-house colors in recent years, especially for homeowners who still love gray but need something just a little warmer.

-In fact, its quite warm and can even skew a touch pink.
-It's lighter than Repose Gray, but has more saturation of color.
+In fact, Crushed Ice is quite warm and can even skew a touch pink.
+It’s lighter than Repose Gray, but has more saturation of color.
 It was another contender for my kitchen remodel, but ended up being just a little too warm for what I wanted.

 Another incredibly popular neutral paint color from Sherwin Williams.
 Agreeable Gray is considerably warmer than Repose Gray, firmly leaning more into the “greige” category.